Cultural Code & Flag Works

 Daeki Shim x Chris Hamamoto

 This workshop is an international collaborative project jointly conducted by students from Seoul National University (SNU) and the California College of the Arts (CCA).
-Its primary objective is to explore the unique cultural codes of Seoul and San Francisco and to visualize them in the form of symbolic structures—specifically, flags.
+Its primary objective is to explore the unique cultural codes of Seoul and San Francisco and to visualize them through symbolic structures—specifically, the format of the flag.

-Adopting a symbolic and cultural-theoretical perspective, the workshop analyzes the two cities through both material and immaterial dimensions of urban culture, attending to the duality of the visible and the invisible.
-By reinterpreting each city’s cultural codes into a structured visual language, the workshop aims to render visible the complex affective and experiential layers embedded within the urban fabric.
+Grounded in symbolic and cultural-theoretical perspectives, the workshop examines both the material and immaterial dimensions of urban culture, with particular attention to the duality of the visible and the invisible.
+By reinterpreting each city’s cultural codes into a structured visual language, the project seeks to render visible the complex emotional and experiential layers embedded within urban space.

-Participants form interdisciplinary teams that integrate members from both institutions.
-Together, they analyze the cultural codes and identities of their respective cities through symbolic, typographic, and graphic elements, culminating in the co-creation of a single flag as a unified visual outcome.
-The project seeks to propose a new relational context between urbanity, culture, and identity—facilitated through visual media—as it fosters dialogue between two cities shaped by differing cultural backgrounds.
+Participants form interdisciplinary teams composed of students from both institutions, collaboratively analyzing the cultural codes and identities of each city through symbolic elements, typography, and graphic design.
+Through this collaborative process, a single flag is jointly produced as an integrated visual outcome.
+The project proposes a new relational context between urbanity, culture, and identity through visual media, while fostering dialogue between two cities shaped by distinct cultural backgrounds.

 Guest Critic for the Workshop